We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Oh Rats, It’s Still Not Christmas

-Your resident rodents may not have touched the bait on your mousetraps, but kids won’t be able to keep their mitts off this treasure from Fynes Designs.
+Your resident rodents might not have touched the bait on your mousetraps, but kids won’t be able to keep their mitts off this treasure from Fynes Designs.
 Deactivated mousetraps serve as clipboards to secure tiny trinket-filled sachets or Christmas cards.

 Precious Cargo

 Foster patience in little ones—and pile on the Yuletide fun—by building this car lovers’ calendar from Studio DIY.
 The festive fabric counter consists of colorful, treasure-filled felt pockets and a felt truck hot glued to an off-white felt sheet that hangs from a dowel on a wall.
-Each day of December, tiny hands can collect the velcro-backed gift in the corresponding pocket and stick it on the bed of the truck, then unwrap a literal truckload of gifts on Christmas Day.
+Each day of December, tiny hands can collect the Velcro-backed gift in the corresponding pocket and stick it on the bed of the truck, then unwrap a literal truckload of gifts on Christmas Day.

 Edible Excess